jchen706/timeseries_db/instructions.md

 Below are the connection parameters used for a custom IP address with authentication method selected as private key which is the .pem file downloaded with the EC2 creation.

+You have to add the local IP address to the pg_hba.conf in the configurations of the database in EC2.

 ![TimescaleDB DBeaver Connect](./pictures/timescaledb_connect.JPG "TimescaleDB DBeaver Connect").

 Below are the connection parameters used for a custom IP address with Host as the IP address and Port set to the default 5432, username and password are needed from the postgreSQL.